praydog/luagenny/README.md

 Lua bindings for [sdkgenny](https://github.com/cursey/sdkgenny)

 ## Projects using this
 * [regenny](https://github.com/cursey/regenny) - A reverse engineering tool to interactively reconstruct structures and generate header files
-	* Can run scripts using the Lua API to perform convenient/automated analysis on structures
+	* Can REPL or run scripts using the Lua API to perform convenient/automated analysis on structures
+	* See the initial [Pull Request](https://github.com/cursey/regenny/pull/10) for examples

 ## Examples
 ```